 Persons with underlying medical conditions

-- Moderate evidence: children (those with serious genetic, neurologic, or metabolic disorders or genital heart disease), Down syndrome, HIV (persons with low CD4 count or not on effective HIV treatment), neurological conditions, overweight (BMI 25 to < 30), other chronic lung diseases, sickle cell disease, solid organ or blood stem cell transplantation, substance use disorders, and use of steroids or other medications that suppress the immune system.
+- Moderate evidence: children (those with serious genetic, neurologic, or metabolic disorders or genital heart disease), Down syndrome, HIV (persons with low CD4 count or not on effective HIV treatment), neurological conditions, overweight (BMI 25 to less than 30), other chronic lung diseases, sickle cell disease, solid organ or blood stem cell transplantation, substance use disorders, and use of steroids or other medications that suppress the immune system.

 - Limited evidence: cystic fibrosis and thalassemia